Updated 16th April 2022.

 I usually tapau (packed/takeaway) CKT home.
 This sinful CKT has the right amount of everything… chives, bean sprouts, fried egg, cockles (I skip this though), seasoning, wok hei and most importantly generous amount of YUMMY chu yau char (crispy pork lard/pork cracklings)!

 Do you want to know why I usually eat the CKT at home?

 THIS!!!
 Though the Melawis CKT is super delicious on its own, I have 2 secret ingredients to make it even yummier.
 You’ll need: Chili sauce (Lingham sauce or any chili sauce will do) and pepper.
-Trust me, you’ll thanks me for years to come.
-It’s our (sis and me) routine for many years now.
+Trust me, you’ll thank me for years to come.
+It’s been our (sis and me) routine for many years now.

 Melawis Char Kuey Teow

 Jalan Lintang Gangsa,

 Note: Go earlier because he closes early sometime.